The Grosvenor Home

 Perhaps Ebenezer's greatest accomplishment, however, was marrying Sally Ann Champlin in 1844 without agitating Chief Baw Beese.
 Earlier, Baw Beese determined that Sally Ann would be an admirable wife for his son.
 Sally's father succeeded in doing some fancy diplomatic dancing to refuse the honor that had been conferred on his family.

-Four generations of Grosvenors lived at the house in Jonesville before it became a room house.
+Four generations of Grosvenors lived at the house in Jonesville before it became a rooming house.
 Restored now to its former glory and operating as the Grosvenor Museum, it's well worth a visit.

 JoAnne P. Miller